CamLadd/Movie_Analysis_Project/Readme.md

 It would be nice to visualize the mean/median movie budget for each of the result we provided above.

 #### Navigation
-- ``: The final notebook containing our collected work and discussions
+- 'Final_Presentation_Notebook': The final notebook containing our discussion and visualizations
-- ``: Notebooks containing the authors preliminary EDA and data cleaning
+- 'Cleaned_Data': Notebooks containing the authors preliminary EDA and data cleaning, organization, and modeling in step-wise fashion
-- ``: File containing our wrangled and cleaned data sets
-- ``: Original data obtained through the Flatiron School
+- `ZippedData`: Folder containing all relevant data for the analysis
 - `README.md`: Display document containing our key findings and this sentence.